pittar-sandbox/drupal-on-openshift/1-all-in-one/README.md

 Next, deploy Drupal resources (it won't finish starting, since Drupal hasn't been built yet).

-If you chose a differnt namespace, you will have to update the image reference in the app deployment to use the proper namespace:
+If you chose a different namespace, you will have to update the image reference in the app deployment to use the proper namespace:

 ```
         - image: image-registry.openshift-image-registry.svc:5000/all-in-one-test/drupal-wxt:latest